What the Great Depression taught us about classical economics

 Social Costs and Inequality

 Classical economics focused mainly on market efficiency and aggregate output.
 The Depression highlighted the enormous social costs that economic crises impose on workers and families.
-Classical theory had no way to account for the human suffering caused by mass unemployment or consider whether preventing such suffering justified government intervention.
+Classical theory had no way to account for the human suffering caused by mass unemployment or to consider whether preventing such suffering justified government intervention.

 The Need for Social Safety Nets